1. General Questions

 We advise that if your child has an aide at school, they should also have an aide in gymnastics class.
 Sometimes it works to have a parent on standby at the side of the gym.
 This needs to be arranged in advance so that we are all working with the same goals and expectations.

-Some behavioural issues do prevent children from participating in gymnastics classes.
+Some behavioral issues do prevent children from participating in gymnastics classes.
 Please speak to the Program Head Coach if you would like to discuss whether or not this may be true for your child.

 What can my child do at home to benefit their gymnastics?